Reeker-Liu/DB/README.md

 # Introduction

-> This project is front end part of Database miniDB for course software_engineering
+> This project is front end part of database-miniDB for the course software engineering

 #### Other parts of the database
 - https://github.com/rsy56640/xjbDB